HOME

 These paintings, related to Italian Baroque and Rococo art, as well as the simple elegance of Islamic pattern art, have evolved into space age imagery.

-In 1999, Benini and his wife Lorraine purchased 140 acres in the Texas Hill Country that have been turned into The Benini Galleries and Sculpture Ranch which includes the residence, guesthouse and a 14000 sq. ft.
-Studios Building with offices and galleries, as well as the studios where Benini paints through the night - and a fine arts library.
+In 1999, Benini and his wife Lorraine purchased 147 acres in the Texas Hill Country that have been turned into The Benini Galleries and Sculpture Ranch.
+A 14,000 sq.ft. building encompasses the galleries, the offices, and the fine arts library as well as as the private studio where Benini paints through the night.

 On the surrounding hilly, Mediterranean-like landscape, national and international sculptors are placing large-scale contemporary works.
-A website is devoted to this project where 110 large-scale sculptures are featured by contemporary artists from around the country and abroad.
-Click here to learn more about the Benini Sculpture Ranch.
+A website is devoted to this project where 110 large-scale sculptures are featured by contemporary artists.

 Through the years, Benini has also produced a number of assemblages, that he calls divertimenti.
 Varying in size from a few inches to 15 feet, these divertimenti are built with different materials: wood, steel, stone and more recently, granite.

-This project is open Thursday through Sunday, from 10 to 6.
-Other days by appointment.
+The Sculpture Ranch and Galleries are open the first full weekend of each month from 10 to 6.
 For tours and large groups, please call ahead.